sundaritk/Project-Python-Flask/README.md

 by @sundaritk
 @Satish2611
 ##### Requirements
-1. Your visualization must include a Python Flask–powered RESTful API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).
+1. Your visualization must include a Python Flask–powered RESTful API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc).
 2. Your project should fall into one of the below four tracks:
   - A custom “creative” D3.js project (i.e., a nonstandard graph or chart)
   - A combination of web scraping and Leaflet or Plotly